 I am a licensed speech language pathologist with more than 20 years experience, providing ongoing speech and language therapy and evaluations.
 Upon graduating I had the opportunity to work with adults in the hospital and nursing home settings conducting swallow studies, bedside evaluations and outpatient therapy.
 My primary background and the past two decades includes working with children on the Autism Spectrum, those with Childhood Apraxia of Speech, as well as with speech and language delays.
 I have received additional training and education in a number of field areas that include: ABA therapy, Autism, Childhood Apraxia of Speech, Picture Exchange Communication System, Social Thinking and Sensory Integration.
-In the last few years I have taken several trainings with regards to feeding, nutrition and how oral motor development plays a role in feeding and speech.
+In the last few years I have taken numerous courses with regards to feeding, nutrition and how oral motor development plays a role in feeding and speech.

 In January 2009, I decided to pursue my goal of becoming an independent provider of speech and language therapy, launching my current company, Wannemacher Therapy.
 I currently practice in the the state of Illinois providing speech therapy to children in Early Intervention and children over the age of 3.
 During my career, I have held a variety of positions in my field that include 10 years with a non-profit organization, Little Friends, Inc. Five of those years I was the Program Director of the Little Friends, Parent-Infant-Program.
 I also conducted speech evaluations as part of a comprehensive team for the Autism Diagnostic Clinic at Little Friends.
 I am a graduate of Illinois State University, where I received my masters in Speech Language Pathology and Audiology.